heleeon/CECS326-Project-1/README.md

 # CECS326-Project-1
 ---
-title: "How to Run File Copy Program"
+"How to Run File Copy Program"
 ---

 -  In the terminal, type ```filecopy.py``` to run the program